Guide to Buying Real Estate With a Credit Card

 Can You Buy Real Estate With a Credit Card?

-You can’t purchase a physical real estate property outright with a credit card the way you would when using a credit card to buy lunch or a new television.
-One reason for this is because a typical consumer credit card likely doesn’t offer a credit line large enough to cover the entire home price.
+You can’t purchase a real estate property outright with a credit card the way you would when using a credit card to buy lunch or a new television.
+One reason for this is that a typical consumer credit card likely doesn’t offer a credit line large enough to cover the entire home price.

 Even if you do qualify for a credit line to cover all or a significant portion of the home price, you’ll face another challenge.
-The title company or real estate agency that’s facilitating the deal requires that payment is provided using bank-certified funds — such as a cashier’s check, certified bank check, or wire transfer — to finalize your investment transaction.
+The title company or real estate agency that’s facilitating the deal requires that payment be provided using bank-certified funds — such as a cashier’s check, certified bank check, or wire transfer — to finalize your investment transaction.
 Given what a credit card is, it won’t meet those standards.

 Recommended: Does Applying For a Credit Card Hurt Your Credit Score?